chenshangwei/test/readme.txt

 this is a test for git!
-Create a new branch is quick.
+Create a new branch is quick & simple.